influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 <!-------------------------------- BEGIN Input -------------------------------->
 {{% tab-content %}}

-- Input cells are required for some other cells to run.
+Input cells are required for some other cells to run.

-- Select **Metric Builder** or **Query Builder** as your input, and then select your bucket to define your data source.
+1. Select **Metric Builder** or **Query Builder** as your input.
+2. Select your bucket to define your data source.
 Next, select filters to narrow your data.
-- Select **Preview** or **Run** in the upper left dropdown menu.
+3. Select **Preview** or **Run** in the upper left dropdown menu.
 By default, Preview appears.
    - Click **Preview** (or press **CTRL + Enter**) to preview the results of each cell in a raw data table without writing any data.
    - Select **Run** to show the results of each cell and write it to the specified output bucket.
+4. Repeat steps 1-3 to add additional input cell as necessary.

 {{% /tab-content %}}
 <!--------------------------------- END Input --------------------------------->